 Tree Surveys are a specialised survey that assess the size, age, health and life expectancy of a tree.
 To be assessed, the tree must have a diameter of over 75mm.
-The tree survey will provide recommendations on treatment of the tree and whether it should be retained on the site.
+The tree survey will provide recommendations on any required treatment of the tree and whether it should be retained on the site.
 The survey will also issue recommendations on whether any remedial work will be required.

 A tree survey can be required as part of a planning application for a development project.
 This is particularly the case if the development will affect the surrounding landscape and trees situated within that landscape.
 Tree surveys can be carried out for insurance purposes for both domestic and commercial clients.

 To be suitable for planning applications, tree surveys should be conducted in line with British Standard 5837-2012.
 This ensures the survey is carried out to the highest standard and complies with relevant regulations.

 How does it work?

 Following your initial contact with ProHort, we will provide you with advice regarding the requirements for the tree survey.
 We will then arrange for our specialist consultant to complete the survey.
 You will need to inform us of how many trees are located on the site, so we can give you a costing.

 The specialist consultant will visit the site to carry out the survey and take any required measurements.
 If required, the consultant will meet with yourself onsite.
 This will help ensure that any requirements for the survey are incorporated into the report.

 The tree survey report will then be put together and sent in the form of a digital PDF within 48 hours of the site visit taking place.